-We started in 2006, under its original name Citizens for Dixie’s Future, in response to US Congressional legislation that would have sold 25,000 acres of BLM land for development.
-The threat of unplanned growth, impacting the living environment that is the local economy’s “golden goose”, was a great concern to residents.
-A county-wide land use planning process began called Vision Dixie with extensive public input and established Smart Growth Principals ensuring that we grow while maintaining the key “quality of Life” elements that will continue to make our area desirable.
-The results of process shaped a new 2009 Lands Bill, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas, Wilderness areas and Wild and Scenic Rivers.
+We started in 2006 (as Citizens for Dixie’s Future) in response to Congressional legislation that would have sold 25,000 acres of BLM land for development.
+The threat of unplanned growth impacting the living environment that is the local economy’s “golden goose” was a great concern to residents.
+The county-wide Vision Dixie land use planning process had extensive public input that resulted in 10 Smart Growth Principals to ensure that we maintain the key “quality of Life” elements that make our area desirable as we grow.
+The planning process also shaped the 2009 Omnibus Public Land Management Act, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas, Wilderness Areas, and Wild and Scenic Rivers.

 Southwest Utah is a special place of unparalleled beauty.
 Our signature scenic vistas, accessible open space, and clean air are all qualities worth protecting for future generations.
 Washington county continues to be one of the West’s most desirable places to live.
 As our area grows, the need for citizen involvement to protect the things we value about our place becomes increasingly important.
 Please join us in our effort to protect our special places….our public lands, our water and our air, and to promote the Smart Growth policies that enable those protections.

 Southwest Utah grows in a manner that enables conservation and restoration of its natural and cultural resources.

 Advocate conservation and stewardship of our area’s natural and cultural resources and advocate implementation of the Smart Growth policies that enables conservation for the benefit of present and future generations.

 Our overarching goal is that Southwest Utah implements policies that balance growth and economic development with conservation and stewardship of land, air and water resources to benefit our citizens, both present and future.
 That translates into these more specific goals: